Are you trying to figure out what is the best Cricut machine for you?

 I know that isn’t terribly specific, but the Maker can cut pretty much any fabric thanks to the Rotary Blade and Fabric Grip Mat.

-From thin, delicate fabrics like organza and gossamer to heavy-duty denim, cotton duck and Monk’s cloth, cutting is a breeze.
+From thin, delicate fabric like organza and gossamer to heavier fabrics like denim, cotton duck and Monk’s cloth, cutting fabric is a breeze.

 You can even cut quilt batting with the Maker!

 If you’re a quilter or sewist, the Maker is the best Cricut to buy because it eliminates cutting out all those pieces by hand.
+Your Cricut can also mark your sewing pieces using the washable fabric pen.
 This is a game-changer!

-So many things!
-With the QuickSwap housing, you can expand your Cricut Maker’s horizons, big time.
+The Cricut Maker has so many tools you can use!
+With the QuickSwap housing, also known as the Adaptive Tool System, serious crafters can expand their Cricut Maker’s horizons, big time.

 You can make custom dog tags, jewelry, keychains, and more!